leonardont/Omnitrix-Arena/README.md

 <h1 align="center">Omnitrix Arena</h1>

-<p align="center">A 3D Ben 10-themed survival game in which you control Ben Tennyson while inside the omnitrix, living his worst nightmare: his own aliens turning against him.
-Developed as a college project for Faculdade de Tecnologia de Americana (FATEC-AM).</p><br>
+<p align="center">A 3D Ben 10-themed survival game in which you control Ben Tennyson while inside the Omnitrix, living his worst nightmare: his own aliens turning against him.
+Developed as a college project for Faculdade de Tecnologia de Americana.</p><br>
 <p align="center">This is the repository for the complete source codes and assets used in the game.
 You can use it for free to learn, research, modify or improve the game.
 The limit is your imagination!</p>

 <br>